Argonne-National-Laboratory/DSP/docs/overview.rst

   * Any external solvers can be used in DSP through the SolverInterface class
   * Current support: SCIP, SOPLEX, CLP, OOQP

+* Parallel dual decomposition with general coupling constraints

 Decomposition of SMIP
 ^^^^^^^^^^^^^^^^^^^^^

 Stochastic mixed-integer programming (SMIP) is an optimization modeling framework for problems that involve mixed-integer decision variables and uncertain parameters.
-We considers the following two-stage SMIP problem:
+We consider the following two-stage SMIP problem:

 .. math::